sopra-fs-20-group-15/client/README.md

 page is rendered, so that the Leaderboard can be displayed instantly.

 ## Launch and Deployment
+This section covers how to launch and deploy the client side of the application.
+To view how to do the same for the server side, please visit the following git repository: https://github.com/sopra-fs-20-group-15/server.git

 For your local development environment you'll need Node.js >= 8.10.
 You can download it [here](https://nodejs.org).
 All other dependencies including React get installed with: